Censuses have been taken every year since 1801 apart from 1941, although a National Registration was carried out in 1939.

 The 1931 census was completely destroyed by fire in 1942.
 Information on this can be found on the 1911Census.org site.

-The censuses from 1801 to 1831 were only intended to be headcounts, although in a few places the enumerator did more than was required.
-We are very lucky that one of these exceptions was on the island of South Ronaldsay in Orkney.
+The censuses from 1801 to 1831 were purely for statistical purposes and the data was used for measuring population growth.
+Most of the data and census sheets were then destroyed.
+In some places the census books have survived and we are very lucky that one of these exceptions was on the island of South Ronaldsay in Orkney.
 (See the 1821 Census section for further details.)

 There are eight currently available censuses, which were taken on the following dates